 The data warehousing industry has been around for a long time, and they are also evolving with this plurality of analytics that we see today.
-How do you see that playing out as on one side there is a data lake paradigm where you store data in an open format and plug in different types of analytics engines on the data lakeside?
+How do you see that playing out on one side there is a data lake paradigm where you store data in an open format and plug in different types of analytics engines on the data lakeside.
 On the other hand, the existing paradigm of a data warehouse has coupled the format with the processing side.
 There is an evolution on both sides, but how do you see playing out as things evolve?

-Similarly, data lake platforms like Databricks and Qubole are now decisively moving towards data warehousing use cases.
+Similarly, data lake platforms like Databricks and Qubole are now decisively moving toward data warehousing use cases.
 You can have managed storage with ACID properties, transactional consistency, snapshot, etc., and integrate the query engine more with the storage management and create a lake house paradigm for their customers.
 We are doing the same thing with Dataproc.
 For example, with Dataproc, you can run SQL engines and use data in BigQuery.
 Convergence between data lake and data warehouse is not just in talks but in reality.

 What are some of the key things that you think will transpire in either the data lake architecture or data warehousing architecture as a convergence?
-Are governance and security still an open issue?
+Are governance and security still open issues?

 Well, governance is a big open issue, but there are other open issues like the search and discoverability of data.
 For example, there are a lot of data stored in data lakes of which people are not aware, and discovering those data abilities to search the data is something many of our customers are interested in.

-Once you have the discoverable and searchable data, you want to make sure that you give the right access rights to people who wish to use them.
-In data lake architecture, governance is done at a coarse granularity level, which is not enough for sophisticated applications that fine-grains access control in terms of row-level or column-level access control, which many of our customers would like to do so.
+Once you have discoverable and searchable data, you want to make sure that you give the right access rights to people who wish to use them.
+In data lake architecture, governance is done at a coarse granularity level, which is not enough for sophisticated applications that fine-grain access control in terms of row-level or column-level access control, which many of our customers would like to do so.